 The Board of IDE Group Holdings plc is committed to achieving good standards of Corporate Governance, integrity and business ethics for all activities.
 Although under AIM rules, the company is not obliged to comply with the provisions of the Combined Code, it abides by many of the recommendations contained therein, particularly with regard to the Audit Committee and Remuneration Committee.

-The Audit Committee comprises Jonathan Watts and Bill Dobbie and is chaired by Katherine Ward.
+The Audit Committee comprises Bill Dobbie and Katherine Ward Chairperson.
 The committee meets at least three times a year at appropriate times in the audit and reporting cycle.
 The Audit Committee receives and review reports from management and from the Company’s auditors relating to the interim and annual accounts and to the internal control procedures in use throughout the Group.
 It is responsible for ensuring that the financial performance of the Group is properly reported with particular regard to legal requirements, accounting standards and the AIM Rules for Companies.
 The ultimate responsibility for reviewing and approving the annual report and accounts and for the half-yearly reports remain with the Board.

 The Audit Committee is provided with detail of any proposed related party transactions in order to consider and approve the terms and conditions of such transactions to avoid breaches of the AIM Rules.

 The Remuneration Committee comprises Bill Dobbie and Katherine Ward Chairperson.
 The committee meets at least twice a year and is responsible for determining and reviewing the terms and conditions of service (including remuneration) and termination of executive directors and senior employees and the grant of options under any share option scheme of the Company, implemented from time to time.

 IDE Group Holdings plc values its reputation for ethical behaviour and for financial probity and reliability.
 We shall always act with integrity and professionalism, and we recognise that any involvement in bribery will reflect adversely on that reputation.
 We aim to counter any risk of bribery within our organisation by